 In addition to full production calendars and a thriving performing arts center, the community rallied with STAGE to make many capital improvements at the Theatre including the restoration of the Wurlitzer Theatrical Pipe Organ and the 1940’s entrance mural restoration by Beate Brühl.
 Funds were obtained from the DWR Supplemental Benefit Fund to continue the process of renovation and restoration.
 Negotiations had even begun with the City for STAGE to take over ownership of the building!

-Then in early 2020, the world went into lockdown due to the pandemic, and the State Theatre chose to cancel all planned productions for the year.
+Then in early 2020, the world went into lockdown due to the pandemic, the Oroville State Theatre chose to cancel all planned productions for the year.
 However, an empty production schedule, social distancing, and mask wearing did not deter STAGE from its other mission of restoring and preserving the State Theatre building, and throughout 2020 numerous repairs and capital improvement projects were carried out.
 This included a brand new marquee and blade sign designed to match the original neon, a full lobby renovation with new art deco lamps, installation of a new rooftop solar array, more repairs to the roof and facade, and upgraded restroom and dressing room facilities.

 As with any good stage play, the real excitement awaits in the second act, and STAGE has huge plans for the theatre and the Oroville Community.

 STAGE was created as an all-volunteer organization committed to the restoration and preservation of the Oroville State Theatre, the Miracle on Myers Street!
 Now more than ever, it needs the support of the community.
 This is an important moment when ordinary people band together to do extraordinary things.